 output.assetPrefix

-When deploying to the production environment, you can use this option to set the URL prefix for static assets, such as setting it to a CDN URL.
+In production mode, use this option to set the URL prefix for static assets, such as setting it to a CDN URL.

 assetPrefix will affect the URLs of most of the static assets, including JavaScript files, CSS files, images, videos, etc. If an incorrect value is specified, you'll receive 404 errors while loading these resources.

-This config is only used in the production build.
-During development, please use the dev.assetPrefix to set the URL prefix.
+This config is only used in production mode.
+In development mode, please use the dev.assetPrefix to set the URL prefix.

 Example